ansible/ansible-documentation/docs/docsite/rst/command_guide/intro_adhoc.rst

 Check mode
 ----------

-In check mode, Ansible will not make any changes to the remote machines.
-It will only print the commands that would be run if check mode was not enabled
+In check mode, Ansible does not make any changes to remote systems.
+Ansible prints the commands only.
+It does not run the commands.

 .. code-block:: bash